 - Contact your councilmember.
 Every member will have a vote on the new lines, and will be actively participating in the redistricting process.
 You can find your councilmember's contact information here.

-The public mapping website will be available to the public on September 17.
-When the site is launched, residents can go to DCredistricting.esriemcs.com to use the mapping software.
+The public mapping website was released on September 17.
+Residents can go to DCredistricting.esriemcs.com to use the mapping software.

 What factors are taken into consideration when drawing the new ward and ANC boundaries?

 The Council will take into account a wide range of factors when considering the new ward and ANC lines.
 It will look at population levels, age, race, voter turnout, income, education, geographic continuity, and many other data points.
 Want the Council to consider a particular way that your community is unique?
-Submit testimony to the subcommittee!
+Submit testimony to the subcommittee by emailing [email protected]

 Will these new boundaries be in place for the next election?

 Yes.
-The Council will first vote on the new ward boundaries, in time for the primary election in June 2022.
-The Council will then vote on the new ANC boundaries in time for the November 2022 general election, when ANC members are elected.
+The new ward boundaries have been approved in time for the June 2022 primaries.
+The Council will vote on the new ANC boundaries in time for the November 2022 general election, when ANC members are elected.

 How will redistricting affect my access to city services?